 B.A., Sociology, University of Illinois Urbana-Champaign

-Dr. Whetstone joined Bradley in 2016 as an Assistant Professor of Sociology in the Department of Sociology, Criminology & Social Work after working as a full-time instructor of sociology.
-Her main interests and areas of expertise include social inequalities; punishment, deviance, and social control; sociology of health and illness; drugs and society; addiction studies; social theory; and qualitative research methods.
-When she’s not doing sociology, she enjoys gardening, guitars, karaoke and concert-going.
+Dr. Whetstone joined Bradley in 2016 as Assistant Professor of Sociology in the Department of Sociology, Criminology & Social Work.
+Her main teaching and research areas include social inequalities, sociology of deviance, sociology of health and illness, drugs and society, addiction studies, social theory, and qualitative research methods.
+When she’s not doing sociology, she enjoys long-distance running, karaoke, and concert-going.

 Whetstone, Sarah and Teresa Gowan.
 2011.
 “Diagnosing the Criminal Addict: Biochemistry in the Service of the State” in Advances in Medical Sociology, Volume 12: Sociology of Diagnosis.
 Edited by P. J. McGann and David J. Hutson.
 Howard House, UK: Emerald Publishing, pgs.
 309-330.

-Dr. Whetstone served as the faculty advisor for Sociology Club, and is active on both the Women’s and Gender Studies committee and the African American Studies committee at Bradley.
-Her work includes developing curriculum for the WGS and AAS minor programs, working with students to support their independent research interests, and creating campus programming that highlights issues of inequality and social justice.
+Dr. Whetstone has served as the faculty advisor for Sociology Club and has been an active member of the Women’s and Gender Studies committee and the African American Studies committee.
+Her work in these roles has included developing curriculum to support Bradley’s mission of diversity, equity and inclusion; mentoring students to support their independent research interests; and creating campus programming that highlights issues of inequality and social justice.